greetgo/greetgo_installer/README.md

     gradle all

-And then, if all buildings is successful, all greetgo libraries will be installed into local maven repository.
+And then, all greetgo libraries will be installed into local maven repository.